Private Name Mangling

 {'_Class__student_count': 23, '__student_count': 10}

-with the setter method, it works as expected.
+When you try to set the variable __student_count with the setter method, it works as expected.
 However, when you try to set it directly, it doesn't work.
-It's because python will store any variable starting with two leading underscores __variable
+It's because python will store any variable starting with two leading underscores __variable in the form of _ClassName__variable with a prefix _ClassName.
+It is illustrated in the __dict__ of the instance.

 Example 3: class and math class